win.gg

 71% of gamers feel less productive in Nevada

-Gamers in Maryland experience the longest drop in productivity after a late-night gaming session: an average of 3.6 hours, costing $132 per person.
+Gamers in Maryland experience the longest drop in productivity after a late-night gaming session: an average of 3.6 hours is reported on the best esports betting sites, costing $132 per person.

 Statewide, the costs add up quickly.
 Taking into account the estimated U.S. population that plays video games at least one hour per week, the share of working gamers affected, labor force participation rates per state, and average hourly wages per state, a single day of lost productivity in Nevada amounts to a staggering $72 million.